1 Introduction

 3.1 Paging Buttons

 The Paging Buttons option will render the default buttons as the previous data grid.
-When the data source is uncountable (like entities in Data Hub) neither the last page button nor the counting will be be available.
-The paging can be positioned above or below the grid:
+When the data source is uncountable (for example, external entities), neither the last page button nor the counting will be be available.

 3.2 Virtual Scrolling